 We should beware of the demagogues who are ready to declare a trade war against our friends—weakening our economy, our national security, and the entire free world—all while cynically waving the American flag.

 The lessons of just a decade ago have been lost on the Republicans of today, as they blindly push forward with trade policies that failed under Obama and are fairing no better under Trump.
 It’s clearly time for a refresher course in the economics of foreign trade…

 - Natural demand, not capital investment, ultimately drives growth.
-If there isn’t strong market demand for a product, no amount of capital infusion is going to make consumers want a product they don’t want.
+If there isn’t strong market demand for a product, no amount of capital infusion is going to make consumers demand a product that they don’t want.

 - There are simply too many foreign competitors for protectionist policies to work long-term.
-If foreign options are less expensive competitors than domestic products, consumers will prefer them.
+If foreign options are less expensive competitors to domestic products, consumers will prefer them.

 - Protectionism, particularly tariffs, don’t make domestic products more competitive abroad.
 In fact, especially if any materials or components are subject to tariffs, domestically manufactured products will be even less competitive.